Jeff-ChenFan-Wang/StatAnalysis/README.md

 ## Clone Repository
-You only need to do this ONCE when you first start working with git <br>
+You only need to do this ONCE when you first start working with our github project <br>
 ```git clone https://github.com/Jeff-ChenFan-Wang/StatAnalysis.git```

 ## Create new branch